genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 ```

 Once we have the data with the list of instruments, we can make use of it in the template file.
-To dynamically include a list of instruments, use the [repeat](https://www.fast.design/docs/fast-element/using-directives#the-repeat-directive) directive and iterate through the items.
+To include a dynamic list of instruments, use the [repeat](https://www.fast.design/docs/fast-element/using-directives#the-repeat-directive) directive and iterate through the items.

 ```typescript {2-4} title='home.template.ts'
 <zero-select :value=${sync(x=> x.instrument)}>